 whether the issue is likely to be politically sensitive and the likely or actual impact on the reputation, public perception, financial position or financial sustainability of the entity or that of others (bearing in mind that consequences may be non-financial).

-Significant non-compliance with the finance law would generally include:
+Examples that may constitute significant non-compliance with the finance law include:

 - high volume, high value and/or systemic instances of non-compliance with the Commonwealth Procurement Rules or the Commonwealth Grants Rules and Principles